Snaefell Mountain Railway: Passenger

 The railway operates with five of the original six identical tramcars, all built in 1895 by George F. Milnes & Co., and delivered in time for the line's opening that year.
 Of note is Car No. 5 which was severely damaged by a fire on 16 August 1970 and subsequently rebuilt locally, re-entering service in 1971.
 It was distinguished by having modern aluminium-framed "bus" type windows, but these were removed and wooden sliding ones refitted during a subsequent rebuild in 2003, when the tram became the first to carry the railway's name in Manx along its side.

 The current livery has been standard for over a century, save for a period upon nationalisation in 1957 when certain cars carried an unpopular green and white scheme.
 The original livery used until 1899 was a cream and Prussian blue scheme featuring "tramway" wording (rather than "railway" which has since been favoured).
 With the extensive rebuild of Car No. 1 commencing in 2011, this car was chosen to revert to the original colour scheme, complete with original wording.
 This was the first time a markedly different livery has been carried by any of the cars since the abolition of the short-lived nationalisation (green and white) colour scheme in 1962.

 Until the addition of dynamic braking equipment on car roofs in 1970, knifeboard adverts were carried on the roof tops.
-Car No. 3 was totally destroyed in an incident on 30 March 2016, when it ran away from Summit station and subsequently derailed.
+Car No. 3 was totally destroyed in an incident on 30 March 2016, when it ran away from Summit station and derailed.
 The salvageable remains of the vehicle have been stored at the engineering works of the Manx Electric Railway, where it is expected that the car will eventually be rebuilt.

 Non-passenger car

 The seventh car built by the railway was a non-passenger car supplied at opening in 1895.
 It was based largely upon the passenger cars, but without seated closed accommodation.
 Numbered 7 in sequence with the other stock and nicknamed "Maria", it was used to convey coal from Laxey to the power station near the Bungalow, and traditionally borrowed traction bogies from other passenger vehicles as required.
 It latterly saw many years at the works depôt mounted on barrels until it became completely rotten and beyond saving.
 A replica was built in 1994 to take part in the International Railway Festival celebrating the line's centenary.
 This saw limited use on the line; later it was converted for use on the Manx Electric Railway and re-gauged to 3 ft.
-It is now re-numbered as Car No. 34 on the "low road" (a colloquial name for the MER to differentiate it from the mountain line).
+It was re-numbered as Car No. 34 on the "low road" (a colloquial name for the MER to differentiate it from the mountain line) before reverting to No.7 in 2025.
 It features a mounted diesel generator for self-propulsion when the overhead wires are down.